RaynardGerraldo/nokiaWA/README.md

 -- go to /login, scan qr code
 -- console should output "hey it works" or check "/logged-in", go to /chats after -- click on any contact you want
--- now you can read and send message
+-- now you can read and send messages

 ```